AbhinavGor/abhinavgor.github.io/_pages/about.md

   - /about.html
 ---

 Abhinav Gorantla is currently pursuing a Master of Science degree in Computer Science at [Arizona State University](https://scai.engineering.asu.edu/), where he works as a Graduate Research and Teaching Assistant in the EMIT Lab.
-His research interests are causal learning, machine learning, multi-objective optimization.
+His research interests are machine learning, multi-objective optimization, generative AI (broadly).
 He also has experience as a full-stack web developer.

-Abhinav Gorantla has contributed to award-winning projects like [CausalBench](https://causalbench.org) (a flexible benchmarking solution for causal ML algorithms).
+Abhinav has contributed to award-winning projects like [CausalBench](https://causalbench.org) (a flexible benchmarking solution for causal ML algorithms).

 [Download Resume.](/files/abhinav_gorantla_resume.pdf){:target="_blank"}